dmarinav/dmarinav.github.io/_posts/2018-07-30-speed-dating-part2.md

 [![SMOT Females]({{ site.url }}{{ site.baseurl }}/images/pic6_7.png)]({{ site.url }}{{ site.baseurl }}/images/pic6_7.png)

-Myy favorite technique is Random Oversampling.
 I will not go into a detailed description of each technique, but, generally,  SMOTs oversample by creating “synthetic” examples rather than by over-sampling with replacement.
 On the other hand, Random Oversampling works by randomly over-sampling with replacement.
 Previous research (Chawla, et al., 2002; Ling & Li, 1998; Japkowicz, 2000) noted Random Oversampling doesn’t significantly improve minority class recognition.
-That is, however, not my experience with this technique.
-As you see below, not only does Random Oversampling significantly improve minority class recognition, it does a much better job with some classifiers (e.g., Bagging DT, Random Forest, and Extra Trees) than the other SMOT techniques.
+As you see below, Random Oversampling improved minority class recognition on the balanced training set, but when I tested it on the imbalanced data set, it delivered only slightly better scores compared to logistic regression.
+The best test accuracy scores for the imbalanced data set were obtained using the regular synthetic minority over-sampling technique (SMOT Regular).
+Basically, my strategy was to tune and train my model using the SMOT-balanced training set, and then test its performance in comparison with the same algorithm trained on the imbalanced set and a logistic regression trained on the imbalanced with adjusted class weights.

-In the tables of accuracy scores below (calculated for training set), you can see that Random Oversampling indeed produces the highest accuracy scores across Bagging DT, Random Forest, and Extra Trees classifiers.
+In the tables of accuracy scores below, you can see that the SMOTs techniques drastically boost accuracy scores of the balanced training set.

 #### MALE MODEL